Regional Department of Psychotherapy, Centre for Specialist Psychological Therapies – Patient information leaflet

 • Confidentiality

-There are certain circumstances, however, when it does become necessary to share information without your consent, in accordance with Trust policy, legal obligations and the Data Protection Act (1998).
 Examples of these circumstances are when it is thought necessary to protect a child, a young person or others from harm.
 In these circumstances, the information shared will be kept to the minimum necessary and will be handled under the terms of the NHS Confidentiality Code of Practice.

 • Our contact and address details

-If you have a query about your appointment please feel free to contact us, we have two bases and it is helpful if you can contact the base where you have been offered your appointment if you have any questions.
+If you have a query about your appointment please feel free to contact us.
+We have two bases and it is helpful if you can contact the base where you have been offered your appointment if you have any questions.

 Newcastle base